Top E-commerce Marketing Strategy Fails and How to Avoid Them

 Reading Time: 6 minutes

 Competition in the e-commerce sector is intense.
-Therefore, to get the upper hand of your competition a strong marketing strategy is essential.
-Creating a strong multichannel strategy for marketing that will balance your business goals with your resources can be challenging to achieve, but highly beneficial if successful.
+Therefore, to get the upper hand over your competition, a strong marketing strategy is essential.
+Creating a strong multichannel strategy for marketing that will balance your business goals with your resources can be challenging to achieve but highly beneficial if successful.

-Over the last 20 years, countless e-commerce businesses have launched: some have prospered and others have failed.
-Here are some common marketing strategy mistakes which hold back growth and ultimately lead to business failure.
+Over the last 20 years, countless e-commerce businesses have launched; some have prospered, and others have failed.
+Here are some common marketing strategy mistakes that hold back growth and ultimately lead to business failure.

 1. Using The Wrong E-Commerce Platform

-The right e-commerce platform could be the single most important factor in determining your business’ success.
+The right e-commerce platform could be the single most important factor in determining your business’s success.
 In a nutshell, e-commerce platforms are website builders that are specifically designed to help you sell products on your domain.
-The way a customer feels while browsing around your e-store largely depends on the way your website feels – which means even the smallest of features would come into play (color scheme, user interface, responsiveness, etc.)
+The way a customer feels while browsing around your e-store largely depends on how your website feels, which means even the smallest of features would come into play (color scheme, user interface, responsiveness, etc.)

-That’s why it is critical to be up to date with the latest e-commerce platform trends.
+That’s why it is critical to be updated with the latest e-commerce platform trends.

 Here are some of the most popular e-commerce platforms and how to know if they are right for your business:

-• Shopify – has some great sales-specific features and so is great if you want to make conversions and sales to the next level>
+• Shopify has some great sales-specific features, so it is great if you want to take conversions and sales to the next level.

-• Wix – offers probably the best value for money so good for businesses that are just starting out, or on a budget
+• Wix offers probably the best value for money, so it is good for businesses that are just starting out or on a budget.

-• Volusion – has a huge array of features, so perfect for businesses that are scaling
+• Volusion has a huge array of features, making it perfect for businesses that are scaling.

-• Squarespace – offers a high degree of creative control so ideal for those who have some tech knowledge and want to stand out from the competition.
+• Squarespace offers a high degree of creative control, making it ideal for those who have some tech knowledge and want to stand out from the competition.

-In today’s digital Experiments are integral to the growth of any e-commerce brand.
-Here’s Chiragh Kirpalani, Founder of Ayopop, and Chen Chow Yeoh, Co-founder of Fave sharing insights on the need for experimentation and getting it right for your brand.
+In today’s digital age, experiments are integral to the growth of any e-commerce brand.
+Here’s Chiragh Kirpalani, founder of Ayopop, and Chen Chow Yeoh, co-founder of Fave, sharing insights on the need for experimentation and getting it right for your brand.

 2. Not Having Goals or A Roadmap